tempertemper/www.tempertemper.net/src/site/newsletter/subscribed.md

 ---
-title: You've subscribed
+title: You've subscribed successfully
-heading: You've subscribed
 intro: |
-    You've subscribed to the Resources mailing list
-hideIntro: true
+    It's great to have you on board!
+What next?
+[Follow me on Twitter](https://twitter.com/tempertemper) and hold tight for the next newsletter!
 layout: default
 ---

-Welcome to the club– you're all signed up!
-What next?
-[Follow me on Twitter](https://twitter.com/tempertemper) and hold tight for the next resource!